Fiduciary/Best Interest Development

 Broker-Dealer Fiduciary Standard

-- “Use the care, skill, prudence, and diligence that a person acting in a like capacity and familiar with such matters would use, taking into consideration all of the relevant facts and circumstances.”
+- The regulation requires a broker-dealer to “Use the care, skill, prudence, and diligence that a person acting in a like capacity and familiar with such matters would use, taking into consideration all of the relevant facts and circumstances.”
+This duty includes the requirement to:

-- Make a reasonable inquiry regarding risks, costs, and conflicts of interest related to the recommendation, as well as a suitability inquiry.
+- Make a reasonable inquiry regarding risks, costs, and conflicts of interest related to the recommendation, the customer’s investment objectives, risk tolerance, financial situation and needs and “any other relevant information.”

-- The proposal would exclude from the definition of “customer or client” various institutional buyers (in general, accredited investors under the securities laws and 501(c)(3) organizations with a securities portfolio of more than $25 million).
+- The final regulation continues to exclude from the definition of “customer” various financial institutions and institutional buyers (in general, accredited investors under the securities laws and 501(c)(3) organizations with a securities portfolio of more than $25 million), as well as fiduciaries under ERISA.